Skip to content

 • Even though completed with a partner, every student must turn in their own paper check-off sheet in their lab section!

-• Due week of 12/1 during assigned lab section
+• Due the 2nd FPGA week of Lab 4 during assigned lab section

 • Even though completed with a partner, every student must turn in their own paper check-off sheet in their lab section!

-• This part will include all of the assembly developed during Part D+E
+• This part will include all of the assembly developed during Part C+D

 • Post-lab survey on Canvas is due at the same time as the report